sunghwansyoon/is477/README.md

 ## Reproducing

+Results can be reproduced by `Snakefile` located in the root directory as long as cleaned datasets are downloaded, located at `data/cleaned` directory.

+Due to the techincal limitation mentioned in the `Future Work` section, we could not process the entire datasets.
+Instead, we sampled a subset of the data for analysis.
+Also, we could not include data collection steps in the Snakefile automation because the City of Chicago data portal updates the datasets daily, often changing the past data entries.
+Thus, to ensure reproducibility, we have provided the raw datasets we used in the `data/raw` directory.

+The integration step was included in the Snakefile previously, but we used `OpenRefine` to clean the integrated dataset.
+Therefore, we did not include the integration step in the Snakefile automation.

+If you want to reproduce the entire workflow from the scratch, please follow the steps below to manually prepare the datasets:
+1. Head to `data/raw` of [our directory](https://github.com/sunghwansyoon/is477/tree/main/data/raw) and download the `Food_Inspections_raw.csv` and `311_Service_Requests_sanitary_raw.csv` files.
+2. Return to the root directory and create `scripts` directory if not exists.
+3. In `scripts` directory, create and run a python script for data integration.
+You can refer to our `integrate.py` or `integration.ipynb` files for the implementation.
+4. Our integrated dataset was cleaned using OpenRefine.
+You can follow the cleaning steps in our `history.json` files located in the `data/cleaned` directory.
+The cleaned dataset is saved as `food_inspections_with_311_by_zip_cleaned.csv` in the same directory.

+Once you have the cleaned dataset, you can run the `Snakefile` in the root directory using `snakemake -j1` command to reproduce all the analysis and visualizations.

+Or, you can run each analysis script located in the `scripts` directory to reproduce specific findings.
+You will need the cleaned dataset located in the `data/cleaned` directory.
+Below are the steps to reproduce each finding:

 1. Overall Correlation Analysis
     * The analysis can be reproduced by running the `analyze_food_311.py` script located in the `scripts` directory.
 This script reads the cleaned dataset, computes the Pearson correlation coefficient between average 311 sanitary complaints and food inspection fail rates across ZIP codes, and generates a scatter plot visualizing the relationship.
     * First, groupby ZIP code to calculate the average number of 311 sanitary complaints and the fail rate for food inspections.
 Then, use the `pearsonr` function from the `scipy.stats` module to compute the correlation coefficient and p-value.